 University policy provides that students who enter the PhD program must complete their studies for their PhD within seven years after initial graduate registration.
-Those who enter the PhD program with a master's degree from Drexel are permitted five years after initial registration to complete the PhD degree.

 Time requirements are placed on graduate programs of study to ensure that students receive instruction in, and graduate with, the most up-to-date, current knowledge available in their discipline.
 It is expected that all graduate students will be able to complete their degrees within the stated time requirements.